Let’s get right down to it.

 Well, unfortunately, zinc blood tests are notoriously unreliable because zinc isn’t found as much in blood – it’s mostly inside the cells.

-What’s the best type of zinc for acne?
+What’s the best type of zinc supplement for acne?

 If you can’t find zinc picolinate in your local health food or supplement store, just grab it off Amazon*.